 We have opportunities to participate in both local and international electives pertaining to global health.
-These include but are not limited to Refugee Health, Indian Health Service, Underserved Medicine, and international rotations.
+These include but are not limited to Refugee Health, Indian Health Service, Public Health with the Colorado Department of Public Health and Environment, Underserved Medicine, and international rotations.

 Our two most established opportunities with some support for expenses incurred are: